MelSumner/diana/README.md

 ## Notes

-- To see this tool's current state in action, run `npm run test`
+- To see this tool's current state in action, run `npm run test` but there are no guarantees that it will work.

 ### To Discuss